PS4 PRO SSD Upgrade Guide – The Best Options

 We have made a detailed article studying and investigating PS4 Pro stock hard drive.
 Click here to visit it.

-Such a mighty game console designed for professionals having such a storage device is, indeed, a big shame, and Sony knew this already, but it’s main goal was to reduce the price of PS4 Pro to the lowest possible level to gain extra marketing points against its competitors.
+Such a mighty game console designed for professionals having such a storage device is, indeed, a big shame.
+Sony was aware of this already, but it’s main goal was to reduce the price of PS4 Pro to the lowest possible level.
+That’s to gain extra marketing points against its competitors.

-On the other hand, it’s ridiculous to know that PS4 Pro supports the 3rd generation of Serial-ATA (i.e. SATA III), whereas its hard drive only supports the older generation SATA-II, which indicates that this drive is not really intended to be a permanent storage solution for PS4 Proin the first place, and it’s a clear hint that PS4 Pro is worth a better storage upgrade than the stock hard drive.
+On the other hand, it’s ridiculous to know that PS4 Pro supports the 3rd generation of Serial-ATA (i.e. SATA III).
+Whereas its hard drive only supports the older generation SATA-II.
+That indicates that this drive isn’t really intended to be a permanent storage solution for PS4 Pro.
+It’s a clear hint that PS4 Pro is worth a better storage upgrade than the stock hard drive.

 To read more about PS4 Pro hard drive and its specifications, please visit this article.